esmarkowski/you_look_fine/README.md

 - `--capture-frames-delay`: The delay between capturing frames, in milliseconds.
 Default is 1000.
 - `--camera`: The camera source.
 Can be an integer for a local camera or a string for an RTSP URL.
 Default is 0.
 - `--soft-run`: Skips making calls to AI
+- `--detect`: The features to detect before sending to AI.
+Choices are one or more of person, car, cat, dog, bird, horse, sheep, cow.
+Seperated by space.

 ## Examples

 #### Run until motion is detected